algolia/algoliasearch-rails/README.md

 ## Primary/replica

 You can define replica indices using the <code>add_replica</code> method.
-Use `forward_to_replicas: true` on the primary block if you want the replicas to inherit from the primary settings.
+Use `inherit: true` on the replica block if you want it  to inherit from the primary settings.

 ```ruby
 class Book < ActiveRecord::Base